Pussellawa: Tea estates around Pussellawa

 This area is where the ground was cleared for the very first plantations which were in coffee in about 1826.

 The estate is at the lower end of the Pussellawa valley on the road to Nuwara Eliya.
-This area is a wonderful endless tea carpet, following every dip and mound in the ground broken only by the shade trees, bungalows, factory and workers cottages.
+This area is an endless tea carpet, following every dip and mound in the ground broken only by the shade trees, bungalows, factory and workers cottages.

-Someone somewhere in the world at this very moment is getting lost in the revitalising taste of the finest quality purest green tea ever manufactured at the Melfort Tea Estate.
-Established in 1918, the Melfort green tea factory gives Sri Lanka the pride of being able to treat tea lovers around the globe with the finest blend of green tea that has won the acclamation of generations due health benefits it provides.
-It is no rocket science that many brands not only prefer but demand our green tea as it is being processed at our processing plant at Sanquhar estate which is the oldest tea plantation in Sri Lanka, dating back to the 19th century.
+A green tea factory was established in 1918.